Parrots stand on shoulders because it mimics the high vantage points encountered in the wild, such as standing on the branches of tall trees.

-In some species of animals, the taller creature is the one in charge.
+In some species, the taller creature is the one in charge.
 If an animal can find a greater vantage point than you, it can look down on you or remain just above eye level, making it the dominant party.

-Experts used to recommend not letting a parrot sit on your shoulder.
-Supposedly, this would negatively play into your parrot’s natural instincts.
+Experts once recommended not letting a parrot sit on your shoulder because this would play to its instincts.
 However, height dominance in parrots has been debunked as a myth.

-The social hierarchy commonly found in mammal species differs from parrots.
-Instead, their social system is more case-by-case between individuals.
-Parrot flocks don’t come to respect one parrot as being in charge.
-Each remains independent and relies on the others in an equally balanced unit.
+Parrot flocks don’t come to respect one parrot as being alpha or in charge.
+Each bird remains independent and relies on the others in an equally balanced unit.

-Should You Let Your Parrot Stand on Your Shoulder?
+Should You Let A Parrot Stand on Your Shoulder?

 Bites To The Face Or Ears

-Parrot bites can be dangerous, especially from larger birds, such as macaws.
-These parrots have powerful beaks, capable of breaking bones, biting off fingers, and lacerating the skin.
-The soft skin of your face, your delicate eyes, and the cartilage of your ears could be damaged by a single bite.
+Parrot bites can be dangerous, especially from larger birds like macaws.
+These parrots have powerful beaks, capable of lacerating the skin, breaking bones, and biting off fingers.

 Parrots can screech at around 120 decibels.
-In some cases, a parrot scream will reach up to 155 decibels, which can cause hearing damage.
-You may not want such a loud and vocal animal so close to your ears.
+In some cases, a parrot’s scream can reach up to 155 decibels, which can cause hearing damage.
+You won’t want such a loud, vocal animal so close to your ears.

 Parrots get spooked easily.
-Sudden noises, lights, or movements could send your parrot into a frenzy because it fears for its life.
-If it’s sitting on your shoulder, it might start:
+Sudden noises, lights, or movements could send the parrot into a frenzy because it fears for its life.
+If a parrot’s sitting on your shoulder, it might do the following:

 Owner Lacks Control